pret/pokecrystal/docs/bugs_and_glitches.md

  	ret
 ```

-If you wish to keep compatibility with standard Pokémon Crystal, you can disable the fix during link battles by also applying the following edit in the same place:
+**Compatibility preservation:** If you wish to keep compatibility with standard Pokémon Crystal, you can disable the fix during link battles by also applying the following edit in the same place:

 ```diff
 +	ld a, [wLinkMode]